masonskywalker/hello-world/README.md

 # hello-world
-learning to use git hub
+Learning to use git hub</br>
-currently working in special ed and going to school for software development
+Currently working in special ed and going to school for software development</br>